 Explore Il Duomo

-For top things to do in Milan, the Cathedral of Santa Maria Nascente (Il Duomo to the locals) should be first on your list.
+For top things to see and do in Milan, the Cathedral of Santa Maria Nascente (Il Duomo to the locals) should be at the top of your list.
 This exquisite Gothic cathedral, which took more than five centuries to complete, is a humbling piece of architecture with vast interiors so rich and ornate it’s almost impossible to take in.
 A walk on the roof, strolling between the spires and the sky, is a sublime and truly memorable experience.

 See The Last Supper